commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 :Result: The Restriction Plan is updated in WuBook.

-:Remarks: For this test you need Push Restrictions in the Hotel Channel Backends Export form.
+:Remarks: For this test you need Push Restrictions in the Pms Channel Backends Export form.

 :Status: Test Passed.